 In other words, there’s a degree of learning curve associated with moving to cloud app development from native app development.
 This is unlikely to be an issue as the adoption of cloud-based apps rises, thus giving rise to a sizable resource pool.

-But if you want to get on the cloud bandwagon early but find the learning curve unviable, hire dedicated developer instead.
+But if you want to get on the cloud bandwagon early but find the learning curve unviable, hire a dedicated developer instead.

 2) Cloud is Not Always the Right Answer